 Jason Rodriguez, who has been in the fitness industry for over 10 years and is the owner/director of Fitness Journeys NYC.
 Jason helps busy New Yorkers of all ages and fitness levels realize their physical potential by giving them the convenience of a great workout in the comfort of their own homes or building gyms.
 Jason has a unique approach to fitness that addresses movement, nutrition, recovery, and stress management.
 Here are his thoughts on the subject.

 —Kirk Myers, Health and Fitness Editor, DOWNTOWN MAGAZINE NYC

-Besides the many benefits to the mother there are also benefits to the baby.
+Besides the many benefits to the mother, there are also benefits to the baby.
 Studies have repeatedly shown that prenatal exercise has a positive impact on the fetus.
-Studies have found that children born to women performing weight bearing exercise were longer and had more lean body mass than children born to sedentary women.
+Studies have found that children born to women performing weight-bearing exercises were longer and had more lean body mass than children born to sedentary women.

-Another benefit is enhanced body image.
-Unfortunately there is an increased incidence of negative body image throughout pregnancy.
+Another benefit is an enhanced body image.
+Unfortunately, there is an increased incidence of negative body image throughout pregnancy.
 This can lead to depression, which can last throughout the pregnancy as well as postpartum.
-Exercise helps women have a positive body image which aides in strength, confidence, and a woman’s overall well being.
+Exercise helps women have a positive body image which aids in strength, confidence, and a woman’s overall well being.

 For more information, please email email@example.com.

 —DOWNTOWN Magazine’s Health and Fitness Editor, Kirk Myers, is also a personal trainer at the Gotham Gym, NYC.

 If you’d like to learn more about Tribeca’s Gotham Gym, NYC, or to sign up for a membership, go to www.gothamgymnyc.com